 (d) police or authorities are around ….

 … then you’re simply asking to be arrested and we want nothing to do with your involvement.
+Remember, the entire QueenslandRail network is monitored with cameras, so the authorities WILL see you being an idiot.
 You may be asked NOT to participate if it is determined, prior to the commencement of the ride or during the ride, that you are in breach of this rule.

 10. You MUST comply with all the rules and conditions of travel on the QueenslandRail network.